 Your brain, body, and eyes need some relief from focused effort.
 Take a 5-minute break every hour to walk away from your desk.
 Set a timer to remind you and prioritize this time even when distractions try to get in the way.

 While you’re changing up your environment, spend some time outdoors.
-The feel of fresh air and sunlight can be invigorating.
-If you have to work, see if you can take a meeting at the park or go over your notes at an outdoor cafe.
+The feeling of fresh air and sunlight can be invigorating.
+If you don’t have time during work, see if you can take a meeting at the park or go over your notes at an outdoor cafe.
 Exposure to sunlight is important in regulating serotonin, vitamin D, and your circadian rhythm.

 As adults, we don’t often make time to play or try new things.
 While you probably can’t imagine adding one more thing to your plate, it’s worth the effort to get out of your comfort zone.
-Trying new things can give you a boost of energy.
-If it’s something you’ve always wanted to do.
+Trying new things can give you a boost of energy, especially if it’s something you’ve always wanted to do.
 If the new activity is challenging or complex, you may even slip into flow — a state well known as the antidote to burnout.

 Endless video calls, emails, and notifications can wear you down quickly.
 Your phone and email keep your mind in a constant state of responsiveness.
 Taking a digital detox — even if for a few minutes at a time — can give you a break from being on call.
 Take the time to give your brain (and your eyes) a break.

 8. Find positive ways to distract yourself